 The COVID-19 pandemic underscored some of the risks associated with dividend income.
 In 2020, 25% of companies covered by Dividend Safety Scores reduced or eliminated their dividends due to economic downturns.
 This highlights the importance of focusing on businesses with strong balance sheets and a history of stable dividend payouts.

 Additionally, investors should avoid relying solely on high-yield stocks, as these often concentrate in specific sectors like utilities or real estate.
 Diversification is key to protecting your portfolio from market fluctuations and industry-specific risks.
+Read our Diversification guide to understand how to balance your income holdings across uncorrelated assets.

 Living off dividends is possible with the right strategy, but it requires careful planning, diversification, and a focus on both income and total returns.
 By keeping these factors in mind and continuously monitoring your portfolio, you can achieve a financially stable and rewarding investment strategy.

-If you’re looking for additional ways to grow your income, be sure to check out more options.
-If you received value, please subscribe, so you don’t miss future content and opportunities!
+If you received value, please subscribe, so you don't miss future content and opportunities!